fordp2002/PyAcornDFS/README.md

 PyAcornDFS.py is the library.
 DFS_GUI.py is the Tkinter Graphical User Interface.

-For the time being copy at least the two python files into a directory and run DFS_GUI.py to used.
+For the time being copy at least the two python files into a directory and run DFS_GUI.py to use the software.

-Open a file (SSD or MMB) from the open menu and it should load into the tree.
-Then select node(s) and right click to export them.
+Open a file (SSD or MMB) from the "file -> open" menu and it should load into the tree.
+Then select node(s) and right click "Save" to export them.